Overview

 section of the XML file.
 This column indicates if the file uploaded had the Test or Live flag saved.
 “Live” means the user is pushing a live filing to the SEC, which can be filed/rejected according to the SEC's rules.

-Q: What happens if EDGAR rejects their filings?
+Q: What happens if EDGAR rejects a filing?

 Q: How does the user know if the filings were accepted?

-A: The Filing Manager will update the status to “Filed” and display the SEC's confirmation message in the audit trail (three-dot menu icon).
+A: The Filing Manager will update the status to Filed and display the SEC's confirmation message in the audit trail (vertical three-dot menu icon).